m-rosinsky/WebWasp/docs/source/index.rst

   Re-run 'response show' with '-t' option to show response text

-This gives us a quick summary about response we just received.
+This gives us a quick summary about the response we just received.

 If we want to see the actual source code of the response, we can use the ``-t`` or ``--text`` option: